florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 ### No documentation

-To understand what went wrong, it helps to understand what a fragment actually is.
-When the GPU executes an MMA instruction, the 32 threads in a warp collectively own a tile of the A matrix, a tile of B, and the accumulator tile D. Each individual thread holds a specific slice of that tile in its registers.
-That slice is the thread's fragment.
-The hardware defines precisely which matrix positions belong to which thread, a mapping called the fragment layout.
+The fragment layout — the mapping between lane IDs and matrix positions is defined by the hardware for every MMA instruction variant.
+The hardware defines precisely which matrix positions belong to which thread.

 For FP16 and BF16 MMA variants, NVIDIA documents these layouts with diagrams in the PTX ISA specification.
 For `mxf8f6f4 m16n8k32` on SM120, those diagrams do not exist.
 The instruction is listed, the operand counts are given, but the per-lane mapping is absent.